blacknand/toy-kernel/README.md

 ### Building the compiler
 We build a compiler toolset that is running on your host (your machine) that is able to turn source code into object files for the target machine (i686-elf).

 You need to decide where to install your new compiler.
 It is a terrible idea to install it into any syste directories.
 You also need to decide if you are installing it globally (for all users) or just you.
-I would recommend just installing it for you., into `$HOME/opt/cross` We are also building out of the GCC source directory because it can cause the build to fail.
+I would recommend just installing it for you, into `$HOME/opt/cross`.
+We are also building out of the GCC source directory because it can cause the build to fail.
 ### Preperation
 Execute the following:
 ```